-A human with vertigo and a camera.
+A dizzy human with a camera.

 There is a city that exists between shifts — after the last train has passed and before the first coffee is poured, in the steam rising from manholes and the amber spill of a streetlight on wet asphalt.
 This is the city I photograph.